 I asked if he’d like some help with a new website.
 After a few discussions, we came to the conclusion it might be a good time to go ahead and redesign the entire cluster, which consisted of Beach 104 (Hot AC format), Water Country 94.5 (Country), 99.1 The Sound (Adult Album Alternative) and Classic Rock 104.9 & 92.3 (Classic Rock).

-Two out of the four stations whose websites were slated for redesign were recently acquired from another company and had either out of date designs or were rarely updated because of the lack of an easy way to do so.
+Two out of the four stations whose websites were slated for a redesign had been acquired from another company and had either out of date designs or were rarely updated because of the lack of an easy way to do so.
 None of the existing websites shared any characteristics that tied them together as one cluster of radio stations either.

 Being that the Outer Banks is a strip of barrier islands that are vulnerable to hurricanes, nor’easters and other extreme weather, Max Media’s cluster of radio stations are of extreme community importance, sometimes providing the only lifeline to residents after major storms.